zavitax/redis-replica-manager-go/README.md

 	options1 := createReplicaManagerOptions("main", "site1")

-	options1.ShardID = 0

 	client1, _ := createReplicaManagerClient(options1)

 	balancerOptions := &redisReplicaManager.ReplicaBalancerOptions{
 		TotalSlotsCount:   512,
 		SlotReplicaCount:  1,
-		MinimumShardCount: 1,
+		MinimumSitesCount: 1,
 	}

 	balancer1, _ := redisReplicaManager.NewReplicaBalancer(ctx, balancerOptions)

-	manager1, _ := redisReplicaManager.NewClusterLocalNodeManager(ctx, &redisReplicaManager.ClusterNodeManagerOptions{
+	manager1, _ := redisReplicaManager.NewLocalSiteManager(ctx, &redisReplicaManager.ClusterNodeManagerOptions{
 		ReplicaManagerClient: client1,
 		ReplicaBalancer:      balancer1,
 		RefreshInterval:      time.Second * 15,
-		NotifyMissingSlotsHandler: func(ctx context.Context, manager redisReplicaManager.ClusterLocalNodeManager, slots *[]uint32) error {
+		NotifyMissingSlotsHandler: func(ctx context.Context, manager redisReplicaManager.LocalSiteManager, slots *[]uint32) error {
-			fmt.Printf("m1: missing slots to be added to local shard: %v\n", len(*slots))
+			fmt.Printf("m1: missing slots to be added to local site: %v\n", len(*slots))

 			for _, slotId := range *slots {
-        // Notify the cluster that the slot was added to the local shard.
+			  // Notify the cluster that the slot was added to the local site.
 			  // This should happen only when the slot migration has fully and successfully completed. manager.RequestAddSlot(ctx, slotId)
 			}

 			return nil
 		},
-		NotifyRedundantSlotsHandler: func(ctx context.Context, manager redisReplicaManager.ClusterLocalNodeManager, slots *[]uint32) error {
+		NotifyRedundantSlotsHandler: func(ctx context.Context, manager redisReplicaManager.LocalSiteManager, slots *[]uint32) error {
-			fmt.Printf("m1: redundant slots to be removed from local shard: %v\n", len(*slots))
+			fmt.Printf("m1: redundant slots to be removed from local site: %v\n", len(*slots))

 			for _, slotId := range *slots {
 			  // Ask the cluster manager if we are allower to remove a redundant slot
-        // (if it satisfies minimum replica count on other shards) if allowed, _ := manager.RequestRemoveSlot(ctx, slotId); allowed {
+			  // (if it satisfies minimum replica count on other sites) if allowed, _ := manager.RequestRemoveSlot(ctx, slotId); allowed {
-          // Slot has been approved for removal by the cluater (and has bee removed from the routing table) fmt.Printf("m1: allowed to remove slot from local shard: %v\n", allowed) }
+          // Slot has been approved for removal by the cluater (and has bee removed from the routing table) fmt.Printf("m1: allowed to remove slot from local site: %v\n", allowed) }
 			}

 			return nil
 		},
-		NotifyPrimarySlotsChangedHandler: func(ctx context.Context, manager redisReplicaManager.ClusterLocalNodeManager) error {
+		NotifyPrimarySlotsChangedHandler: func(ctx context.Context, manager redisReplicaManager.LocalSiteManager) error {
 			slots, _ := manager.GetAllSlotsLocalNodeIsPrimaryFor(ctx)

 			fmt.Printf("m1: primary slots changed: %v\n", len(*slots))